Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 Tattoos and piercings:

-🏗️ Layered Build - Best Practices
+🏗️ Layered Construction - Best Practices

 - Core: Relatively firm platinum silicone or plastic, possibly combined with silicone foam

-- Middle layer: Medium soft silicone as muscle or dermis
+- Middle Layer: Medium soft silicone as muscle or dermis

-- Outer skin: Soft layer of Wacker FX, True Skin, Stretch FX, SAM Soft Flex or PlatSil Gel
+- Outer Skin: Soft layer of Wacker FX, True Skin, Stretch FX, SAM Soft Flex or PlatSil Gel

 Examples:

-- Suture Pads: Firm core + thin soft top layer that cuts smoothly but is stable enough to hold sutures
+- Suture pads: Firm core + thin soft top layer that cuts smoothly but is stable enough to hold sutures

-📊 Phantom Imaging - Technical Approach
+📊 Imaging Phantoms - Technical Approach

 ⚙️ Processing & Technical Properties

-Processing tips:
+Processing Tips:

 - Use release agents for complex molds